PCHS Clubs & Organizations 2018-2019

-DECA members can begin their experience as early as the tenth grade by enrolling in a marketing, finance, hospitality, business management or entrepreneurship course.
+DECA members can begin their experience as early as the tenth grade by enrolling in a marketing, business management or entrepreneurship course.
 As part of a high school chapter, DECA members can take full advantage of DECA activities while preparing themselves to be college and career ready upon graduation.
 Members are empowered through experience to provide effective leadership through goal setting, consensus building and project implementation.

 DRAMA & DEBATE CLUB

 Sponsor: Daniel Smith (rm.
 135)

 Drama and Debate Club is for students interested in the performing and communication arts.
 Whether you want to go to law school or tread the boards on the Great White Way, we’ll make sure you are prepared for the future.
 The club produces school plays and regularly attends speech and debate tournaments, which include events in competitive acting, oratory, and debate.
 Students who participate in the club are eligible to join the National Forensic League (NFL), the National Speech and Debate Association’s honor society.
 Students must accrue 25 points to become an NFL member.
 You must be enrolled in, or have previously completed a theatre and/or debate class at PCHS to join the club.
 See Mr. Smith in room 135 for more details.

 Sponsor: Elaine Paparonis (rm.
 149)

 Fandom Zone brings together those who are interested in anime/manga, video games, comic book, TV shows, and movies.
 We will have discussions, play games, and get to know each other through these subjects.
 Meetings are held every Friday in room 222.